jsford/jetson_clocks.hpp/README.md

 and Jetson AGX Xavier.

 ### Notes:
-This file uses C++17 functionality from the std::filesystem library which first became available in g++-8.

 Thus far, it has only been tested on the Jetson TX2 and Jetson Nano, but I will happily accept pull requests to fix bugs on any platform.